THE REPRODUCTIVE CYCLE OF MARINE PLANTS

 Controlling growth

 Germinated gametes or spores attach themselves to a surface such as rocks or substrate and then begin their growth.
-Most live rock, imported or aquacultured, are covered in both fertile and unfertile algae spores.
+Most live rock, imported or aqua cultured, are covered in both fertile and unfertile algae spores.
 This is why, after several weeks or months of favorable conditions in the aquarium, up sprouts a new plant, seemingly out of nowhere.
 It also explains why undesirable algae such as micro algae and invasive turf algae can quickly appear and take over the live rock and eventually an entire system.
 The proper cycling of live rock is crucial to remove many of the undesirable algae that may reside upon the surface of the rock.

 Control of both micro and macro algae growth is usually accomplished by limiting excess nutrients in the aquarium by using the correct spectrum bulbs and maintaining the temperature of a system.
 The turbidity of the aquarium environment will also affect growth in marine macro algae.
 Species that grow in protected habitats will not grow at the same rate or share the same characteristics if introduced to strong currents in the aquarium.
-This is evident with many species of Caulerpa, especially C. Mexicana.
+This is evident with many species of Caulerpa, especially C. mexicana.
 It will remain short and compact in strong current, while growing tall and wide in a sheltered environment.
 Overall however, marine micro and macro algae are very resilient and will adapt to almost any artificial conditions including current, lighting, temp, salinity and ph.
 Another limiting factor of growth in marine algae in the aquarium is the competition for nutrients and sunlight between species.
 When conditions are favorable for rapid growth, eventually one species will try to dominate the landscape and "choke out" other species or colonies.
-This can be avoided by diligently pruning the aquascape so that no colony intrudes or outgrows its biomass or given space.
+This can be avoided by diligently pruning the aqua scape so that no colony intrudes or outgrows its biomass or given space.

 Thalassia Sp.Reproduction in sea grasses